Foundry 101 - a learning process

-Foundry 101 programs give you a solid idea of what it takes to make a high-quality casting.
-It’s a perfect resource for casting buyers, purchasing departments, and design engineers that want to buff up on their knowledge or get a better look at what makes a quality casting.
+Foundry 101 events give you a solid idea of what it takes to manufacture high-quality gray, ductile, austempered ductile and high-strength ductile iron castings.
+It’s a perfect resource for casting buyers, purchasing departments, and design engineers that want to buff up on their knowledge or get a better look at what makes a quality iron casting.

-Learn about the terms, techniques and technology used to produce world-class castings, directly from the pros at Waupaca Foundry.
+Learn about the terms, techniques and technology used to produce world-class iron castings, directly from our professionals here at Waupaca Foundry.
 Our Foundry 101 one-day seminars and online resources will give you an inside look at our industry-leading machines and process control systems.

-With this resource, attendees will be armed with the knowledge to make more informed buying decisions, and incorporate what they’ve learned into future designs, as well as answer any questions their customers, supervisors, and co-workers might have about metallurgy, foundry process, and producing iron castings.
-Foundry 101 explains all the factors that affect manufacturability and total manufacturing costs, so attendees can see how Waupaca’s industry-leading design strategy makes a consistent, quality casting.
+With this resource, attendees will be armed with the knowledge to make more informed buying decisions, and incorporate what they have learned into future designs, as the event answers any questions customers, supervisors, and co-workers might have about metallurgy, foundry process, and producing iron castings.
+Foundry 101 explains all the factors that affect manufacturability and total manufacturing costs, so attendees can see how Waupaca Foundry's industry-leading design strategy makes a consistent, quality iron casting.

 Experience Waupaca's FOUNDRY 101 in one of three ways:

 - Customized, private training is available for your company.
 A Waupaca Foundry expert will visit your site and educate your team.
 Contact your key account manager to arrange for a private Foundry 101 event.

 - Attend Foundry 101 at Waupaca Foundry.
 To register online,